 Zurich Boat Trip

-Another great way to experience the beautiful city of Zurich is to hop onto a boat and cruise through the picturesque panorama of the city and its medieval treasures.
+One of the top things to do in Zurich and another great way to experience the beautiful city of Zurich is to hop onto a boat and cruise through the picturesque panorama of the city and its medieval treasures.
 There is a wide range of choice from canal boat tours for few hours to full day cruises.
 Choose a short round trip from the Zurich city center to old town Zurich or a cruise tour running between Zurich and nearby Swiss cities the breathtaking vistas are sure to leave you awestruck.
 Book boat tours to explore Zurich.

 Here are few other Zurich tourist attractions you may not want to miss if visiting with kids

 The 90-year-old Zurich zoological garden is a lush green area divided into several ecosystems to recreate natural habitats comprising of elephant park, aquarium, the rainforest and is home to approximately 4000 animals.
 Kids can also cuddle and feed the domestic and farm animals.
 Get more details on tickets and open times here.